TingleDinkle/PP/README.md

 **A Real-time Cyberpunk Data Visualizer**

-> "Present day, present time!
-Hahaha!"

 Navi is an immersive 3D data visualization tool inspired by *Serial Experiments Lain* and classic cyberpunk aesthetics.
-It renders your local system's activity—processes, network traffic, and WiFi signals—as a navigable, procedural 3D world (The Wired).
+It renders your local system's activity—processes, network traffic, and WiFi signals as a navigable, procedural 3D world (The Wired).

 Turn your boring task manager into a flight through cyberspace.